-First, we consider the passage of dispersive Gaussian wave packets of width $ A^{-1/2}$ and velocity (spatial tilt) $v_{0}$ through the localized defect in the linear system, with $g=0$ in Eq. (\ref{NLS}).
+First, we consider the passage of dispersive Gaussian wave packets of width $A^{-1/2}$ and velocity (spatial tilt) $v_{0}$ through the localized defect in the linear system, with $g = 0$ in Eq. (\ref{NLS}).
 To this end, the initial condition is taken as

-where the amplitude $A$ is fixed arbitrarily, as the model is currently linear, and the initial position of the soliton is $x_{0}=-10$.
-To provide a quantitative description of the reflection and transmission, we compute the relative powers of waves that remain before the defect (at $x<0$), and those which have been transmitted past the defect (to $x>0$), $P_{R}/P_{I}$ and $ P_{T}/P_{I}$, according to the following definitions:
+where the amplitude $A$ is fixed arbitrarily, as the model is currently linear, and the initial position of the packet is $x_{0} = -10$.
+To provide a quantitative description of the reflection and transmission, we computed the relative powers of the wave field before the defect (at $x<0$), and for the field which has been transmitted past the defect (at $x>0$), $ P_{R}/P_{I}$ and $P_{T}/P_{I}$, according to the following definitions: